 “I don’t have a relationship with my RD, so I don’t think anything will change,” CUW student Joe Peck said.

 Graduate Assistant Resident Directors will still handle violations of the Student Code of Conduct, resident assistant professional development, attend hall programs, and be present in their building.
-Some obligations that current Resident Directors have, such as campus committees, will be taken away to allow for more time for administrative work.
+Some current Resident Director obligations, including campus committees, will be taken away to allow for more time for administrative work.

 “I encourage people to trust.
 We are honestly and faithfully doing what we are called to do in the best interest of our university and our students.
 If we find something does not work, we fix that,” Kruse said.